24 December 2007

 Two kinds of Goldeneye Ducks winter on Indian Arm.
 Common Goldeneye males are black and white and have a quarter moon-shaped patch below the eye.
 The Barrow's Goldeneye male is the same coloring, but has a full moon circle patch below the eye.
 The female goldeneyes are brown.
 They are named for Sir John Barrow, an English explorer who traveled in the Arctic.

-Whistler.
+Their fast wingbeat makes a loud whistling sound in flight, giving them the nickname Whistler.
 They make hoarse croaking sounds -- “krawk” as they cluster along the rocky shore and around docks feeding on mussels, crustaceans and plants.

 Sea ducks are a large and diverse group including Mergansers, Scoters, Harlequin Ducks, Bufflehead, Eiders, and Goldeneyes.
 There are fifteen North American species and 4 distinct races -- Pacific, Northern, Hudson Bay, American.
 Adapted to sea and land, they winter along marine coasts and return to breeding grounds in freshwater lakes and rivers in northern latitudes.
 They nest in tree cavities or on the ground.